National Gallery Singapore: Planning

 At his National Day Rally speech on 21 August 2005, Prime Minister Lee Hsien Loong mentioned the government's plan to convert the former Supreme Court building and former City Hall building into a new national gallery.
 On 2 September 2006, Dr. Lee Boon Yang, Minister for Information, Communications and the Arts officially announced the setting up of the National Gallery Singapore during the Singapore Biennale 2006 at the National Museum of Singapore.

-The then-Ministry of Information, Communications and the Arts (MICA) proceeded to implement a process designed to enable stakeholders and interested parties to contribute their expertise and their views to the project.
-A steering committee, initially chaired by Dr. Balaji Sadasivan, Senior Minister of State for the Ministry of Foreign Affairs and MICA, oversaw the art gallery's implementation plan.
-The steering committee was supported by an executive committee and four advisory groups.
-The advisory groups provided advice on museology, architectural conservation, finance, and communications.
+MICA subsequently established a process for stakeholders and interested parties to contribute to the project.
+A steering committee, initially chaired by Dr. Balaji Sadasivan, oversaw its implementation.
+The committee was supported by an executive committee and four advisory groups covering museology, architectural conservation, finance, and communications.